The Matisse Museum

 For the rest of that winter, he rented an apartment on Mont Boron, then an apartment next to the Hotel Beau Rivage; and for the next few winter/spring seasons rented a suite at the Palais de la Mediterranee.

-In the winter of 1921, he moved to Nice permanently, taking an apartment in the big yellow building at the top of Cours Saleya, where he would stay and paint for the next 17 years; his most prolific and joyous period.
+In the winter of 1921, Matisse moved to Nice permanently, taking an apartment in the appropriately luminous yellow building at the very top of Cours Saleya, where he would stay and paint for the next 17 years.
 First he lived on the third floor with view out on to the market, later moving up to the 4th floor penthouse with the wrap-around terrace.
+These early years in Nice were his most joyous and prolific period.
+Bizarrely, there is no plaque or marker to commemorate this building, but there should be!

-During this period, Matisse was working on a project that was just too big for his apartment on Cours Saleya.
-So just across the Promenade du Paillon gardens, on the street on the right side of the Lycee Massena, he converted a garage at 8 rue Desire-Niel into an enormous studio, and this is where he created his most famous painting, The Dance.
+During this period, Matisse was working on a commissioned project that was far too big for his apartment on Cours Saleya.
+If you go across the Promenade du Paillon gardens, and walk up the street just on the right side of the Lycée Massena, you can see where Matisse converted a garage into an enormous studio at 8 rue Desire Niel, and this is where he created his most famous painting, The Dance.
+This is another little-known spot with no marker or plaque.

 If you want to now visit the Chagall Museum, just pass the Regina and walk down the scenic tree-lined boulevard de Cimiez for 15-minutes (it’s all downhill).
-Or take Bus #15 toward Nice for 6 stops, to the Musee Chagall bus stop.
+Or take Bus #5 toward Nice for a couple of stops, to the Musee Chagall bus stop.
+The Chagall museum also has a snack bar in their gardens.
+You now need to reserve to get into the Chagall museum, so if you need to kill time before your reservation time you can wander the Chagall gardens, where there is also a snack bar.

 - Back up to main Art Museums page